List of Mexico City Metro lines: Line A: Pantitlán – La Paz

-Line B: Buenavista - Ciudad Azteca
+Line B: Buenavista – Ciudad Azteca

 Line B became the third line to extend into the suburbs of Mexico City, and into the State of Mexico.
 The first section of the line was opened in 1999 and was expanded once to comprise a total of 21 stations over 23.722 km of track, of which 20.278 km are passenger track.
 Line B starts north of the city center and runs in a general north-east direction relative to it.
-Its color is green on silver.
+Its color is green and silver.

 Six stations of line B run under ground, four are elevated and 11 run at street-level.
 Five stations connect with other metro lines.

 All the trains are MP68 modified and equipped with GPS and intelligent control system, the trains in this line were the leftovers from Line 1 that were rehabilitated by Bombardier-Concarril.